firavoyage/blogging/readme.md

   - .pride and prejudice (jane austen)
   - .if on a winter's night a traveler (italo calvino)
   - .the moon and sixpence (william somerset maugham)
+  - .story of your life (novella by ted chiang)
   - .country driving (peter hessler)
   - .jin ping mei (lanling xiaoxiao sheng)
   - .the wisdom of life (schopenhauer)